TempleDevelopment/Temple-Client/README.md

 <details>
   <summary>How do i install plugins.</summary>

-> Find the plugins you like and put them in the same mods folder oyu put the client in.
+> Find the plugins you like and put them in the same mods folder you put the client in.

 > CAUTION: Third party plugins can contain dangerous code!
 Only use plugins from trusted sources!